dolag233/FlowmapCanvas/README.md

 - **Open Source & Extensible**: Built with Python, making it highly customizable and extensible
 - **Seamless Texture Support**: Create perfectly tileable flowmaps with built-in seamless texture editing
+- **3D Model Drawing Support**: Draw flow effects directly on 3D models
+- **Better Drawing Experience**: Unlike other drawing tools, our brush system uses additive mode instead of overwrite mode, making it easy to draw flow branches and improving the drawing experience
+- **Real-time Preview**: Adjust flow speed and distortion in real-time for intuitive preview
 - **High-Precision Export**: Export flowmaps in high-resolution TGA format for professional use
-- **Non-Destructive Editing**: Unlike FlowmapPainter, our brush system adds to existing flowmaps instead of overwriting them, making it perfect for creating complex flow patterns like river branches
-- **Real-time Preview**: Adjust flow speed and distortion in real-time to achieve the perfect effect
-- **User-friendly interface**: Designed for artists, no programming knowledge required
-- **Performance optimization**: Maintains smooth operation even with high-resolution textures

 Flowmap Canvas makes creating flowmaps simple and efficient for both beginners and professional artists.